markshapiro/graphql-db-projection/README.md

 ```

 ## Projection of subquery
 If your subquery in GraphQL needs additional fetch from DB to join into parent object, remember that you can call `makeProjection` on fieldASTs argument inside subquery resolver function.
-<br>Suppose we have array of Posts inside User:
+Suppose we have array of Posts inside User:
 ```js

 const typeDefs = gql`